cs124/labs/Lab5_Chatbots.md

 $\texttt{sim}(M5, M6)$ = ??

 ### Step 3: Compute New User's Ratings

+**Important Note:** In lecture and Quiz 8, you will normalize the rating by dividing the sum of the similarity scores.
+But here (and in PA7), we will NOT do normalization.

 Based on the New User's provided ratings for movies 3, 4, and 5, predict how they would rate movies 1, 2, and 6.